 #5 Sightseeing with a Countdown

-Another challenge I set for myself is to travel to a place I´ve never been before and give myself only 24 hours to explore it.
-I want to get the most out of the time, staying up until the sunrises just because I don´t want to miss anything.
+Another challenge I set to myself is to travel to a place I´ve never been before and give myself only 24 hours to explore it.
+I want to get the most out of the time, staying up until the sun rises just because I don´t want to miss anything.
 Doesn´t that sound exciting?

 #6 Write a letter to my futureself

 Yes I admit it, there she is again, the list and planning girl in me.
 Whenever a big milestone comes up or I’m facing a challenge, I write a letter to my futureself.
 For example when I went to australia, I recorded my hopes and fears on the flight.
 One year later on my flight back home I opened the envelope again and was stunned about how many things I was worried about (for the most part unnecessarily).